schuchert/wikispaces/pages/FitNesse.Tutorials.ScenarioTables.md

 With this in mind, it's time to start working on a test.

-//**Note**//: For this and future tutorials in this series, the examples will stop making the tables look nice.
+**Note**: For this and future tutorials in this series, the examples will stop making the tables look nice.
 FitNesse does that job well enough.
 If you prefer to make your table look nice, you can click on the **Format** button when editing the table.

 ## The Test
 First you need to create a schedule.
 Given your recent experience with script tables, it might be a good idea to create several programs and then simply reuse that program guide across all tests: